SlinkierApple13/BukkitPlugin.Railchess/README.md

 Note: Map deletions are very dangerous (since it takes a lot of time to create one), and thus there is no command to directly delete a map.
-However, if one does want to delete a map, one may use "/rcedit saveAs" to cover it with an empty map.
+However, if one does want to delete a non-read-only map, one may use "/rcedit saveAs" to cover it with an empty map.